nyu-dl/dl4marco-bert/README.md

 Training for 400k iterations takes approximately 70 hours on a TPU v2.
 Alternatively, you can [download the trained model used in our submission here](https://drive.google.com/open?id=1crlASTMlsihALlkabAQP6JTYIZwC1Wm8) (~3.4GB).

+You can also [download a BERT Base model trained on MS MARCO here](https://drive.google.com/open?id=1cyUrhs7JaCJTTu-DjFUqP6Bs4f8a6JTX).
+This model leads to ~2 points lower MRR@10 (34.7), but it is faster to train and evaluate.
+It can also fit on a single 12GB GPU.

 ## TREC-CAR

 We describe in the next sections how to reproduce our results on the [TREC-CAR](http://trec-car.cs.unh.edu/) dataset.